cmitsakis/workerpool-go/README.md

 - `O`: output (result) type
 - `C`: type returned by the `workerInit()` function (e.g. a connection)

-You might not need all three type parameter so for convenience you can create a pool by using a constructor that hides some type parameters.
+You might not need all three type parameters so for convenience you can create a pool by using a constructor that hides some type parameters.
 That's why there are four constructors of increasing complexity:

 ```go